21 March 2019

 Researchers from three Hub projects were asked to present at the recent Queensland Water Planning Science Forum – this event focuses on environmental and flow-related science and brings together scientists and their collaborators, water planners, policy officers, water managers, and a range of other stakeholders across state and federal governments.

 Winning the prize for ‘best presentation of the day’, Dr Ben Stewart-Koster explained research on the environmental water needs of the Mitchell River, a project he leads with Professor Stuart Bunn.
-Assoc Professor Jim Smart discussed the links between Gulf rivers and coastal productivity (research led by Professor Michele Burford), including his work on economic trade-offs, and Assoc Professor Mark Kennard outlined work on synthesising and applying knowledge of flow-ecology links to rivers in the north where field data is limited.
+Associate Professor Jim Smart discussed the links between Gulf rivers and coastal productivity (research led by Professor Michele Burford), including his work on economic trade-offs, and Associate Professor Mark Kennard outlined work on synthesising and applying knowledge of flow-ecology links to rivers in the north where field data is limited.